Oswego River (New York): Sportfishing

 The river is known for its steelhead run in the early spring, followed by a salmon run in early autumn.
 The river is stocked annually by the New York State Department of Environmental Conservation with 140,000 Chinook salmon and 20,000 steelhead.
+These fish runs attract anglers to the Oswego River, making it a popular fishing spot for sport fishing.
+There are 11 access points to publicly fish.
+There are over a dozen game fish species to target.